andresr-dev/ShootingGallery/README.md

 Be careful by shooting a penguin because it's going to cost you some points.

-Remember to test this code on an actual iPad since on simulator it's really slow.
+Remember to test this code on an actual iPad since it's really slow in simulator.

 iPadOS Version: 15.0